orendain/DemeoMods/README.md

 - The second Arrow card is replaced by a NEW reusable single target Fire Arrow attack that can't miss
 - Critical hits replenish Arrow
 - Critical hits on LAST action gain a Bone, a Freeze Arrow, and gives a few rounds of Fire Immunity
+- Having a Hunter's Mark card puts you closer to the front in turn order

 **Assassin:**
 - 7 max health.
 You are immune to being Tangled and Netted